geohackweek/GoogleEarthEngine/_episodes/00-access-javascript.md

 Google Earth Engine allows you to have shared group folders/repositories for scripts.
 We've organized the code presented in this tutorial this way.
 Get access to the shared code repository in the code editor by:

-  - Join our Google group to access the shared code repository by clicking this link [https://goo.gl/JsnWZH](https://goo.gl/JsnWZH).
+  - Join our Google group to access the shared code repository by clicking this link <a href="https://goo.gl/JsnWZH" target="_blank">https://goo.gl/JsnWZH</a> .
 Don't worry about posting permissions; we won't  be posting anything.
-  - Accept the shared repository by clicking this link: [https://code.earthengine.google.com/?accept_repo=geohackweek2018](https://code.earthengine.google.com/?accept_repo=users/kuhniculous/geohackweek2018)
+  - Accept the shared repository by clicking this link:
+  <a href="https://code.earthengine.google.com/?accept_repo=users/kuhniculous/geohackweek2018" target="_blank">https://code.earthengine.google.com/?accept_repo=users/kuhniculous/geohackweek2018</a>
   - In the code editor, go to the **Scripts tab** in the top left panel, scroll down and expand the "Shared" section.
 A directory called *geohackweek2018* should appear with read-only versions of the full scripts from each episode.

 Test Link:
-<a href="https://goo.gl/JsnWZH" target="_blank">https://goo.gl/JsnWZH</a>

 ### 3. Javascript Tips

 JavaScript, not to be confused with Java, is a programming language widely used in web development alongside HTML and CSS.
-You can teach yourself JavaScript using any number of online tutorials, such as those offered by [w3schools](https://www.w3schools.com/js/).
+You can teach yourself JavaScript using any number of online tutorials, such as those offered by <a href="https://www.w3schools.com/js/" target="_blank">w3schools</a> .

 At geohackweek, we access Google Earth Engine by entering JavaScript commands into an online integrated development environment (IDE) called the Code Editor.
 It is not necessary to formally learn JavaScript to work with Google Earth Engine.
 Below we provide examples and resources for getting started.

 #### Basic JavaScript for GEE
- Here are a few basics useful for GEE, reproduced from the [Earth Engine 101 Beginner's Curriculum](https://docs.google.com/document/d/1ZxRKMie8dfTvBmUNOO0TFMkd7ELGWf3WjX0JvESZdOE/edit).
+ Here are a few basics useful for GEE, reproduced from the <a href="https://docs.google.com/document/d/1ZxRKMie8dfTvBmUNOO0TFMkd7ELGWf3WjX0JvESZdOE/edit" target="_blank">Earth Engine 101 Beginner's Curriculum</a>.

 {% highlight javascript %}
 // Line comments start with two forward slashes.
 Like this line.